Pierre Laval: Socialist deputy for Seine

 In April 1914, as fear of war swept the nation, the Socialists and Radicals geared up their electoral campaign in defence of peace.
 Their leaders were Jean Jaurès and Joseph Caillaux.
 The Bloc des Gauches ("Lefts Bloc") denounced the law passed in July 1913 that extended compulsory military service from two to three years.

 In the 1914 legislative election, held three months before the outbreak of World War I, the trade unions sought Laval as the Socialist candidate for the Seine, the district comprising Paris and its suburbs.
 Laval was elected to the Chamber of Deputies in the second electoral district of Saint-Denis.
 At nearly 31, he was the youngest member of the Chamber.

 The Radicals, with the support of Socialists, held the majority in the French Chamber of Deputies.
-Together, they hoped to avert war, but the assassination of Archduke Franz Ferdinand of Austria on 28 June 1914 and of Jaurès on 31 July 1914 shattered those hopes.
+Together, they hoped to avert war, but the assassination of Archduke Franz Ferdinand of Austria on 28 June 1914 and of Jean Jaurès on 31 July 1914 shattered those hopes.
 Laval's brother, Jean, died in the first months of the war.

 Laval was listed in the Carnet B, a compilation of potentially subversive elements that might hinder mobilisation.
 In the name of national unity, Minister of the Interior Jean-Louis Malvy, despite pressure from chiefs of staff, refused to have anyone apprehended.
 Laval remained true to his pacifist convictions during the war.
 In December 1915, Jean Longuet, the grandson of Karl Marx, proposed to Socialist parliamentarians that they communicate with socialists of other states in the hope of pressing governments into a negotiated peace.
 Laval signed on, but the motion was defeated.

 With France's resources geared for war, goods were scarce or overpriced.
 On 30 January 1917, in the National Assembly Laval called upon Supply Minister Édouard Herriot to deal with the inadequate coal supply in Paris.
 When Herriot said, "If I could, I would unload the barges myself", Laval retorted, "Do not add ridicule to ineptitude".
 Those words delighted the Assembly and attracted the attention of Georges Clemenceau but left the relationship between Laval and Herriot permanently strained.